My research is concerned with the clinical pharmacology of drugs of abuse.

-- Schick SF, Blount BC, Jacob P 3rd, Saliba NA, Bernert JT, El Hellani A, Jatlow P, Pappas RS, Wang L, Foulds J, Ghosh A, Hecht SS, Gomez JC, Martin JR, Mesaros C, Srivastava S, St Helen G, Tarran R, Lorkiewicz PK, Blair IA, Kimmel HL, Doerschuk CM, Benowitz NL, Bhatnagar A: Biomarkers of Exposure to New and Emerging Tobacco and Nicotine Delivery Products.
+- Schick SF, Blount BC, Jacob P Rd, Saliba NA, Bernert JT, El Hellani A, Jatlow P, Pappas RS, Wang L, Foulds J, Ghosh A, Hecht SS, Gomez JC, Martin JR, Mesaros C, Srivastava S, St Helen G, Tarran R, Lorkiewicz PK, Blair IA, Kimmel HL, Doerschuk CM, Benowitz NL, Bhatnagar A: Biomarkers of exposure to new and emerging tobacco delivery products.
 Am J Physiol Lung Cell Mol Physiol.
-2017 May 18; 2017 May 18.
+2017 Sep 1; 2017 May 18.
 PMID: 28522563

 - Baldassarri SR, Hillmer AT, Anderson JM, Jatlow P, Nabulsi N, Labaree D, Cosgrove KP, O'Malley SS, Eissenberg T, Krishnan-Sarin S, Esterlis I: Use of Electronic Cigarettes Leads to Significant Beta2-Nicotinic Acetylcholine Receptor Occupancy: Evidence From a PET Imaging Study.
 Nicotine Tob Res.
 2017 Apr 29; 2017 Apr 29.
 PMID: 28460123

 - MacLean RR, Valentine GW, Jatlow PI, Sofuoglu M: Inhalation of Alcohol Vapor: Measurement and Implications.
 Alcohol Clin Exp Res.
 2017 Feb; 2017 Jan 5.
 PMID: 28054395